Edeh-cj/HNG9_resumeapp/README.md

 The application will automatically adapt to its System's ThemeMode (Light/Dark)

+## CodeBase

+The codebase consists three major components: main.dart, app.dart, and the screen folder.

+The 'main' is where I execute the application, 'app.dart' is where I manage the MaterialApp for Theming and such.

+the screen folders are where the screen widgets reside display.

+There were very little need for state management techniques.

+## Design

+The app consists of two pages/screens, the 'homepage' and 'aboutpage' screens.

+The Design is Minimalist.

+When the user taps on a textbutton labelled 'check me out', the app navigates to Aboutpage screen.

+The Aboutpage also has a back button to navigate back to the homepage.

+## Libraries

+Material Library: The only library used for this project.
+The library makes it easy to implement material design on the application.

 ## Would like to Add

 Multi-Lingual feature (languages will change depending on the Locality)